-The repairs are required to enable the continued safe use of the road.
-No other alternatives were considered, and the preferred alternative was informed by specialist and engineering input.
-The freshwater specialist confirmed that with implementation of the recommended mitigation measures, the proposed repair work will pose a low risk to the receiving environment.
-The engineers also indicated that the preferred design is the most feasible option for long term protection of the infrastructure and would allow ongoing use of the road.
+The erosion damage downstream of the culvert can cause the barrel to dislodge when a major flood event occurs, and the upgrades are therefore required to repair the culvert and enable the continued safe use of the road.
+The freshwater specialist confirmed that with implementation of the recommended mitigation measures, the proposed upgrade work will pose a low risk to the receiving environment.
+The preferred design is the most feasible option for the long-term protection of the infrastructure and would allow ongoing use of the road.
 Other design options would result in over-or-under design of the required repair work and was therefore not considered further.